Hari Kirin Kaur - Artist & Kundalini Yoga Teacher

 Her paintings and other art are in much demand.
 Recent Public installations include Office Hours, 360 oil paintings in the Dublin Ireland Immigration office, The Flag Project, a community expression of diversity in the State Legislature in Concord NH, Axis Mundi, a 40 day meditation with local teens on a toxic site in Wilton NH and Mud Mural, a collaborative organic Mural.

 Hari Kirin Kaur also shows her paintings in one-woman shows at locations such as The Mariposa Museum, NH and The Open Center NY and Group shows in the Attleboro Museum MA and Liberty gallery Dublin Ireland.
 Her work has been reviewed in publications as diverse as CIRCA, Resurgence and Aquarian Times.
 She also lectures on her subject – at locations such as the Boston Museum of Fine Arts, Hofstra University, and the One Earth conference.

 She was formerly a visiting professor of Contemporary Art History at Marlboro College VT, and an artist teacher for Vermont College and Maine College of Art.
 In 2007 she took Sikh vows and changed her name from Joan Hanley to Hari Kirin Kaur Khalsa.
 She lives in New Hampshire with writer Thomas Moore and their two children.

 Below you will find our selection of products by Hari Kirin Kaur.
-Enjoy our low prices and FREE US Shipping.
+Retail customers will also enjoy our FREE US Shipping.

 Art and Yoga